John Howard Society of York Region

 Ending the Cycle

-Ending the Cycle (ETC) is a 10-week, cost-free early intervention program designed for young individuals aged 15-24 who have witnessed emotional or physical abuse, neglect, aggression, or high-risk behaviors within their familial environment.
+Ending the Cycle (ETC) is a free, 10-week early intervention program for female identifying, non binary and 2SLGBTQS+ youth aged 15–24 who have experienced or been exposed to gender-based violence such as unhealthy or harmful dynamics in their homes or relationships, emotional or physical abuse, neglect, aggression, and high-risk behaviours.

-This project has been funded by Women and Gender Equality Canada
+This project is funded by Women and Gender Equality Canada.

 Women and Gender Equality Canada signatureCanada wordmark

-The Healthy Youth Preventative Education (HYPE) Program is an evidence-based initiative designed to prevent violence and promote positive, healthy relationships among youth aged 11 to 25.
+The REAL Youth program is an evidence-based initiative designed to prevent violence and promote positive, healthy relationships among youth aged 11 to 25.
 Through small group sessions, the program addresses a wide range of risk behaviors and addiction-related challenges, equipping participants with the skills needed to foster healthier relationships and build social and emotional resilience.

 • Encourages healthy relationship dynamics